-We have a history of operating losses and it is uncertain whether we can maintain profitability.
+We have a history of operating losses and it is uncertain whether we can reach profitability in the future.

-Although we achieved operational profitability in 2015 and 2016, we have incurred operating losses in 2017 and in each previous fiscal year prior to 2015, since 1998.
-We expect that our marketing, selling and research and development expenses will increase as we attempt to develop and commercialize our lithotripsy and particularly our High Intensity Focused Ultrasound ("HIFU") devices.
+Although we achieved operational profitability in 2015 and 2016, we have incurred operating losses in 2018 and 2017 and in each previous fiscal year prior to 2015, since 1998.
+We expect that our marketing, selling and research and development expenses will increase as we attempt to develop and commercialize our lithotripsy and particularly our HIFU devices.
 We may not, however, generate a sufficient level of revenue to offset these expenses and may not be able to adjust spending in a timely manner to respond to any unanticipated decline in revenue.
-We cannot guarantee that we will realize sufficient revenue to remain profitable in the future.
+We cannot guarantee that we will realize sufficient revenue to reach profitability in the future.
 See Item 5, "Operating and Financial Review and Prospects."